nickakey/about-me/language-learning-without-willpower.md

 Do that for a couple weeks, until it's second nature - then choose a new object!

 *(The key thing here is that it should always feel easy.
-Doing one word too many at once and it will start to feel like work)*
+Doing more than one word at a time will feel like work)*

 ### CONCLUSION-